Binge Drinking Dangers for Young People

 For millions of young adults in this country, the weekend will pass in an alcoholic

 blur.
-They'll toss down drink after drink as fast as they can, throw up, pass out,
+They'll toss down drink after drink as fast as they can.
+Then they'll throw

-revive themselves, then reach for more booze.
-For one or two of these otherwise healthy
+up, pass out, revive themselves—and reach for more booze.
+For one or two of these

-Binge drinking is drinking to get drunk—the point at which the drinker is risking
+Binge drinking is drinking to get drunk—the point at which drinking can lead to health

-Though overall alcohol use among young people has decreased in recent years, the number
+Overall alcohol use among young people has decreased in recent years.
+But the number

 of binge drinkers remains high.

 By the time they're college seniors, most students moderate their drinking.
 But by